The Fugs (album)

-The Fugs is a 1966 album by The Fugs, described in their AllMusic profile as "arguably the first underground rock group of all time".
+The Fugs is the second studio album by American rock band the Fugs.
 The album charted number 95 on Billboard's "Top Pop Albums" chart.
 The album was re-released on CD in 1993 as The Fugs Second Album on the Fantasy label with five additional tracks: two live performances and three tracks recorded for Atlantic in 1967 for an album that was never released.
-In its review of the re-release, AllMusic finds them "very ahead of their time lyrically" and compares them to the punk band Dead Kennedys, both lyrically and in their shared "weakness for crude humor".

-In 2003, David Bowie included it in a list of 25 of his favourite albums, "Confessions of a Vinyl Junkie".
+In 2003, David Bowie included the album in a list of 25 of his favourite albums.

-History
+Background

+After the release of their first album on Folkways Records, the Fugs signed a contract allowing ESP-Disk to publish its material in exchange for usage of an Off-Broadway theater as practice space and what Fugs' frontman Ed Sanders describes as "one of the lower percentages in the history of western civilization.
+While finding the contract binding and disadvantageous in many ways, the Fugs were pleased with the opportunity to work with and at the studio of Richard Alderson, who allowed them to experiment with his state-of-the-art equipment.